Unity Pro Feature Image

 It’s fully featured and, from a technical standpoint, can do anything that Unity Plus or Unity Pro can do and allows you to make good money from the games you make.

 And while you will need Unity Pro to release your game on consoles, it’s important to remember that some platforms, such as Playstation and Switch may provide you with a Preferred Platform Key for Unity Pro anyway as part of their development program.
-Meaning that, unless you know you need Pro now, it’s generally a good idea to hold off upgrading to Unity Pro until you have to.
+Meaning that, unless you know you need Pro now, it’s generally a good idea to hold off upgrading until you have to.

 This is, in part, because Unity projects are tied to the tier of licence that they were created with, meaning that you can only open a project if you hold the same licence or higher.
 As a result it’s important to carefully consider when, if at all, is the right time for you to upgrade, as going too early could mean you have to maintain a certain licence level in order to access a particular project.